Palace plot of Renyin year: Causes

 Another version of the story is that the Jiajing Emperor's garden had many banana trees, and the morning dew collected from the leaves tasted sweet and refreshing.
 The Jiajing Emperor thus drank the water, believing it would promote longevity.
 Young girls in the palace were made to collect the dew every morning, and many of them fell ill due to the cold.

 Sometimes older women were sent to collect the dew as a form of punishment.
-One time, the emperor was given a 'longevity turtle' dyed in 5 different colours, and he ordered his lower-ranking concubines to care for the animal.
+One time, the Emperor was given a "longevity turtle" dyed in five different colors, and he ordered his lower-ranking concubines to care for the animal.
 However, the turtle died, and the furious Emperor ordered the concubines to collect the morning dew.
-Around the same time, Imperial Concubine Wang Ning was spreading rumours that the emperor had lost the favour of Heaven because he had been enchanted by his favourite concubine, Consort Duan.
-The rumour alleged that Consort Duan was actually a fox spirit and her spell on the emperor offended Heaven.
-When the emperor found out, he ordered Imperial Concubine Wang Ning to collect the dew as punishment.
-When in the garden, the Imperial Concubine met other concubines who had been similarly punished, and they hatched a plan.
-If the emperor were found dead in Consort Duan's quarters, the incident of the dead turtle would be forgotten, and the Imperial Concubine would be vindicated for saying that the emperor had lost Heaven's favour due to Consort Duan.
+Around the same time, Concubine Ning was spreading rumors that the emperor had lost the mandate of Heaven because he had been enchanted by Consort Duan.
+The rumor alleged that Consort Duan was actually a fox spirit and her spell on the Emperor offended Heaven.
+When the Emperor found out, he ordered Concubine Ning to collect the dew as punishment.
+When in the garden, Concubine Ning met other concubines who had been similarly punished, and they hatched a plan.
+If the Emperor were found dead in Consort Duan's quarters, the incident of the dead turtle would be forgotten and Concubine Ning would be vindicated for saying that the Emperor had lost Heaven's favor due to Consort Duan.

 Events

-In 1542, the emperor was staying in Consort Duan's quarters.
-A group of palace women pretended to wait on him, tied a rope around his neck and attempted to strangle him.
-They failed to do so and, in the meantime, one of them got cold feet and went to alert Empress Fang.
-The empress hurried over, and the palace eunuchs revived the emperor.
+In 1542, the Emperor was staying in Consort Duan's quarters.
+A group of palace women who were pretending to wait on him tied a hemp rope around his neck and attempted to strangle him.
+The rope was mis-tied, failing to kill the Emperor and instead only causing him to faint from fright.
+Realizing that the plot had failed, Zhang Jinlian became frightened and went to alert Empress Fang.
+The Empress hurried over, and the eunuchs revived the Emperor.
 The palace women were all arrested.